 A familiar sight is the century-old Rain Trees drooping branches that seem to dip like fingers into the lake.

-This is a favorite site for wedding photographs in Taiping and a wonderful place to visit for your holidays in Malaysia.
+This is a favourite site for wedding photographs in Taiping and a wonderful place to visit for your holidays in Malaysia.

-As the sun dips behind, the horizons explode with color creating magical views of the lake.
+As the sun dips behind, the horizons explode with colour creating magical views of the lake.